 |Minors' Consent to Medical Treatment

-If a minor requires hospitalization for treatment of any of these conditions, the parents must be notified of the hospitalization.
-(18§4226).
+- Under the same statute, if a minor requires hospitalization for treatment of a sexually transmitted disease or a substance abuse issue, the parents or the guardians must be notified of the hospitalization.

 Research the Law: